theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display a lightweight, smart, and flexible Add to Cart button for any WC product type inline with any content, on any page you desire.
+Add variable & other products to cart using a lightweight, smart, and flexible Add to Cart button inline with any content, on any page you desire.

 == Description ==
 Use the original block and shortcode to display a lightweight (1), smart (2), and flexible (3) Add to Cart button inline with any content, on any page you desire.